shukrichrisqubain/IBDTracker/README.md

 Before installing this project, make sure you have a version of Java 1.8 installed.

 ### Download the project as a zip file
-* First, navigate to the account branch, as this is the only branch with a runnable file at the moment.
+* <Strong>First</Strong>, navigate to the account branch, as this is the only branch with a runnable file at the moment.
 <img width="224" alt="branch" src="https://user-images.githubusercontent.com/65924683/83339634-e7c16d80-a29d-11ea-8d88-ed2b42483614.PNG">

-* Second, click the green "clone or download" button, and select to download the project as a zip file.
+* <Strong>Second</Strong>, click the green "clone or download" button, and select to download the project as a zip file.
 ![Screenshot (466)](https://user-images.githubusercontent.com/65924683/83339660-26efbe80-a29e-11ea-98a4-b895be377b40.png)

 ## Usage